gregorywmorris/Maven-Power-Outage-Challenge/README.md

 <b>Python</b>

 * Identify negative datetimes
-     * For datetime correction: in the case of 00:00 to early morning, (0400) it is considered a wrong day issue as it is common for Americans to transition to the AM as if it is the same day in common talk.
+     * For datetime64 correction: in the case of 00:00 to early morning, (0400) it is considered a wrong day issue as it is common for Americans to transition to the AM as if it is the same day in common talk.
 This is further supported by the times often starting in the late evening or near midnight.
     * In all other cases, the dates will be treated as if they are transposed and swapped accordingly.
 * Fill in blanks based on Event Type and NERC Region averages.
     * Fill remaining after by just Event Type.
 * Identify US states and Canadian provinces.
 * Identify duplicate dates, and export the list to Excel for manual comparison to confirm if a merge is necessary.
+* Values are assumed to be Missing Completely at Random (MCAR).
 * MW
     * Filled blanks where specified in Alert Criteria, accepting the highest if a range is given.
         * In the case of "Uncontrolled loss of (various numbers provided) Megawatts or more...", blanks filled in as 100.